 However, placing color behind the display alters our perception of what is on the display.
 This is just how our eyes and brains work.
 A warmer color like orange or red behind the display will make everything on the screen look bluer.
 A cooler color temperature like blue, will make everything look more red.
 This might not be disastrous when watching The Bachelorette, but you wouldn't want to do it in your coloring suite or while watching Breaking Bad.

 The MediaLight Bias Lighting system offers an extremely accurate D65 simulation.
 When you do read marketing language that promises "perfect" or "absolute" D65, understand that this is simply not possible with current LED technology.

 We're a bit wary of companies who call their products "perfect" or "exact D65" to charge more and prefer to not to engage in this practice.
 Our products are compliant with industry standards.
 We're pleased about how well we stack up and the Imaging Science Foundation agrees.
 We're ISF-certified and our lights are tested for color accuracy and consistency.
 We prefer to underpromise and overdeliver.

-According the LUMU manufacturer support pages, lower CCT measurements on the Lumu device can be off by as much as 300K and higher CCT measurements can be off by up to 3000K.
+According to the LUMU manufacturer support pages, lower CCT measurements on the Lumu device can be off by as much as 300K and higher CCT measurements can be off by up to 3000K.
 Our lights are in the middle of those two extremes at 6500K and our binning specifications are much tighter than the tolerances of the Lumu device.

 Simply put, we are sorry if you are receiving inaccurate results on your Lumu.
 Our lights are reviewed throughout the production process, and independently verified in the lab of the Imaging Science Foundation.
 We don't modify our lights so that they measure differently on a particular model of meter and there are factors that can impact the measurements taken outside of a lab environment.